tshepang/blog/content/Animal Kingdom (2010).md

 +++

-I was expecting more from this (well-made) crime drama about a boy who moves in with a criminally violent family following mother\'s death.
+I was expecting more from this (well-made) crime drama about a boy who moves in with a criminally violent family following mother's death.
 All performances are good though.